-R. Kelly’s Ex-Wife Drea Speaks Out Against Accusations She’s Lying About Abuse For Money
+R. Kelly’s Ex-Wife Drea Speaks Out Against Accusations That She’s Lying About Abuse For Money

-R. Kelly‘s ex-wife Drea Kelly is speaking out against accusations that she is lying about the reported abuse she suffered in the past from her husband, who is currently behind bars.
+R. Kelly‘s ex-wife, Drea Kelly, is speaking out against accusations that she is lying about the reported abuse she suffered in the past from her husband, who is currently behind bars.

 Drea said in an interview with Extra that she came to the conclusion, once she left the singer for good, that “the gates on our property was not to keep people out… but to keep me in.”